 It even increases immunity, evidenced by research published in Vitamins and Hormones, so we’re better able to fight off infections and battle diseases, nature’s own way of battling the common cold.
 (7)

-Luckily, you don’t need to spend tons of money to take advantage of vitamin E. Sunflower seed butter is chock-full of the stuff.
+Luckily, you don’t need to spend tons of money to take advantage of vitamin E. Sunflower seed butter is one of the great vitamin E foods.
 In fact, spreading just one tablespoon of it on your toast or eating it with fruit provides a whopping 24 percent of our body’s daily needs.

 3. Loaded with Magnesium